Course Outline

 Learning Objectives:

-• Create governance frameworks for AI security.
+• Create governance frameworks to ensure AI security compliance in government operations.

 Topics Covered: